archf/ansible-masterbook/roles/openwrt/README.md

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+tbc: An optional section for the role authors to include contact information, or a website (HTML is not allowed).